 This code of conduct is in effect as of 7/1/2014.
 Readercon's safety committee (safecom) and convention committee (concom) will annually review the code of conduct and amend it as needed.

-By attending Readercon in any capacity, you agree to help create a space that is and feels as safe as possible by respecting other people’s physical and social boundaries.
+While attending or volunteering for Readercon in any capacity, you agree to help create spaces that are and feel as safe as possible by respecting other people’s physical and social boundaries.

 Do not physically harm or endanger other people.